 The recent announcement that Katie Price called her fifth child “Bunny” got me thinking about how difficult it was to come up with a name for Baby L. The 36-year-old model obviously had trouble finding inspiration too and evidently hit upon a creative streak with a recent visit to Pets At Home.

 If you’ve not yet come up with a name for your recent new arrival or for your sprog growing in the mothership, then you’ll soon find out that it is a massive ball ache.
 So much so that I’m tempted to have the snip to avoid future kids just so that I don’t have to go through the name game again.

 To help us in our hunt for the perfect name, we found out the gender of the baby at the 20 week scan.
 I understand that some people don’t want to, but for us we saw it as an opportunity to better prepare and plan for the birth.
 We could decide things like how to decorate the nursery, what clothes to buy and what names we like.
 Culling half of the names in the world because you know you’re having a girl rather than a boy does give you slightly more room to breathe.

 We had a look through some of the online lists of baby names, but didn’t really make a conscious effort to find the name.
 I guess we thought that we’d know once we came across it.
 The name we decided to go with came to us quite early on and stuck with us throughout the pregnancy.
-We continued to keep our ears out for other names, which often consisted of paying more attention than usual to the opening credits of a TV show, but as our shortlist consisted of one name, the decision was pretty much made for us.
+We continued to keep our ears out for other names, which often consisted of paying more attention than usual to the opening and closing credits on TV shows, but as our shortlist consisted of one name, the decision was pretty much made for us.

 We didn’t have a formal checklist when it came to a name, but it soon became clear that there were certain parameters we were working within.
 These included: